I begin my Ode to Science with a profession of faith…

-In the history of human affairs, science is just a baby— but oh!
-What an influence she has had!
-(Yes, science is female)
+In the history of human affairs, science is just a baby—but Oh, what an influence she has had!
+(Yes, science is female–receptive and nurturing)

 In just a tiny sliver of time in our recent evolution, the discoveries of science have alleviated an incredible amount of suffering in the world— and will continue to do so at an accelerated pace.

 In fact, at this very moment, in laboratories all around the world, millions of scientists and engineers are diligently and passionately figuring out how things work—curing diseases, inventing life-enhancing technologies, exploring the outer reaches of space—most without fanfare or recognition—unsung heroes everyone.